 Toluene (a.k.a.
 Methylbenzene) is an organic compound, in the aromatic hydrocarbon class.
 It is a colorless, clear liquid, insoluble in water, but soluble in most organic compounds.
 It occurs naturally in crude oil but can also be produced during the catalytic reforming of naphtha and manufacturing of coke from coal.
 Toluene was first isolated in 1837, with industrial production beginning in the start of the twentieth century.
 The importance of toluene as a raw material grew tremendously during World War I, for its production of the explosive trinitrotoluene compound (TNT).
-Currently, toluene is mainly used as a versatile building block, widely employed as precursor in the production of many industrial chemicals.
+Currently, Toluene is used as a versatile building block, widely employed as precursor in the production of many industrial chemicals.

 Intratec offers professional, easy-to-understand reports examining Toluene production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
 All reports are based on the most recent economic data available (Q2 2019).

 You can find below reports focused on Toluene production processes currently offered by Intratec.
 If none of the off-the-shelf reports listed below fits your needs, you can request a bespoke report tailored to your needs, for as low as USD 2,900!